 Change Regarding Public Use Fee Waivers

-As on January 1, 2017, FRWRD has changed fee waiver amounts for public use entities.
-FRWRD is phasing out fee waivers for many categories of public uses over the next two years.
-The maximum amount of waiver is reducing each year until no waivers are given, with exceptions for some government uses.
+As on January 1, 2017, FRWRD changed fee waiver amounts for public use entities.
+FRWRD phased out fee waivers for many categories of public uses.
+No waivers are given, with exceptions for some government uses and conservation easements.
 The Ordinance related to this change can be found by clicking here.
 This change applies to both connection fee and service fee areas.